Dialorakc/privim/README.md

 ## Features
 - **Fast**: Written in C++ for maximum performance
 - **Purrfect**: Absolutely no bugs (i think ( ・-・) ?)

+`i started understanding framebuffer so for now i would work with the tty
+    `once i get it working i would then work on x11 and wayland, since they do not support direct fb access